nigelnindo/africastalking-scala-wrapper/README.md

 # africastalking-scala-wrapper
 Future based Scala wrapper providing convenience methods for working with Africa's Talking REST API.

 Currently provides support for SMS and Airtime APIs.
-If you have any questions, or have a feature request, please send an email to nigelnindo@gmail.com
+Still a work in progress.
+If you have any questions, bug reports, or have a feature request, please send an email to nigelnindo@gmail.com

 ### Quick Start